-A forearm brace made of a polymer that incorporates a folding clamp type design which, when placed in the open position, is intended to provide support to the firing hand by providing additional leverage.
+Submission 1: A forearm brace made of a non-ferrous metal that incorporates a folding clamp type design which, when placed in the open position, is intended to provide support to the firing hand by providing additional leverage.
 This item is designed to attach to an AR-type buffer tube or similarly designed receiver extension.